Dimitri Logothetis: Career

-Logothetis most recently completed production on Gunner, an actioner starring Morgan Freeman and Luke Hemsworth.
-Gunner has been released in US and Canada by Warner Bros.
+Gunner, an action film starring Morgan Freeman and Luke Hemsworth, was released in the US and Canada by Warner Bros.
 Entertainment.
 Gunner ranked #8 across all genres on Apple TV in the U.S. and reached #3 in the Action & Adventure category during its release week.
 Internationally, Gunner also made waves, reaching the #1 spot on Amazon Prime in France during its first week of release.

-Film Awards
+Awards

 In 2024 and 2025, Dimitri Logothetis received widespread acclaim across the international festival circuit for his work as a director.
-His feature film earned Best Feature Film at the Vancouver Independent MovieMaking Awards, while Logothetis himself was honored with Best Director – Feature Film at the New York Film & Actress Awards.
-The Los Angeles Movie & Music Video Awards recognized the film as Best Thriller of 2025, with Morgan Freemanwinning Best Actor for his performance.
+His feature film Gunner earned Best Feature Film at the Vancouver Independent MovieMaking Awards, while Logothetis himself was honored with Best Director – Feature Film at the New York Film & Actress Awards.
+The Los Angeles Movie & Music Video Awards recognized Gunner as Best Thriller of 2025, with Morgan Freeman winning Best Actor for his performance.
 Logothetis also won the Jury Award for Best Directorat the LA Indies Film Fest and received dual Awards of Merit (Film Feature and Direction) from the IndieFEST Film Awards.
 At the Montreal Independent Film Festival, he was named Best Director, while cinematographer Gerardo Madrazo won Best Cinematography.
 Additional directorial honors include Best Director at the Art Film Spirit Awards (2024), LA Sun Film Fest (2025), and two directing awards from the Bangkok Movie Awards, including the Critic's Choice Award and Best Director in September 2024.

+In addition, another film directed by Dimitri Logothetis, Momo: The Sam Giancana Story, won Best Documentary Feature at the 2012 Hollywood Reel Independent Film Festival (HRIFF Award) and Best Feature Documentary at the 2013 Monaco Charity Film Festival.

 Future projects

 Logothetis is developing two Kings Road Entertainment properties: All of Me, a remake of the film that starred Steve Martin and Lily Tomlin; and The Best of Times, a remake of the film that starred Kurt Russell and Robin Williams.
 Logothetis is producing these projects with Todd Garner, former President of production of Disney.
 Logothetis is also in the pre-production process for the third and final film in his Kickboxer reboot trilogy, Kickboxer: Armageddon, a new action thriller, Flying Shadow, as well as a sequel to Jiu Jitsu.
+In addition, Logothetis is developing an animated project - Kickboxer Rebirth, which reimagines the franchise through anime.